Biaa-Bi/CHS-Payroll/Assign Submitted By and add followers/README.md

 <sup><sup><p align="right">**Task 22544244**</p></sup></sup>
-# CHS Payroll: *Assign "Submitted By" and add followers.*
+# CHS Payroll: *Assign "Submitted By" and add followers*
 ## ZOHO Flow
 - New **Flow** `Ticket Creation Form`
     - Changes the field "Ticket Creator" to an agent's name with a corresponding email and adds two followers to the ticket.